MattMan569/CS207Project/README.md

 -
 This repository demonstrates my attempt to create a video game controller with Arduino.
 A user created controller is connected to the Arduino.
 This controller sends its inputs to the Arduino which in turn then sends data to the target computer via USB.
 An intermediate C++ program employs the Windows API to then read these inputs from the COM port and send the corresponding inputs to the most foreground application.

+How It Works
+-
+Controller:<br />
+The controller is a very simple and easily modifiable hardware setup.
+In its current state all it contains is a number of buttons and a single joystick.
+These inputs are then connected to the connected Arduino.

+Arduino:<br />

+Windows:<br />

 Repository Contents
 -
 * **/img** - This is where the image files for this readme.